syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 * number - angle radians to get the cotangent value.

- #NUM! - occurs if the number is out of range.
+ &#35;NUM! - occurs if the number is out of range.

-#VALUE! - occurs if the number is a non-numeric value.
+&#35;VALUE! - occurs if the number is a non-numeric value.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img25.png)

+_COT_

 ### COTH